Planning a trip to Uluru? Here’s everything you need to know, and a few things we bet you didn’t know.

 A sunset drink overlooking Uluru is a right of passage for every Australian.
-If you don’t have your own transport the resort has plenty of tours and transfer options to choose from including the base walk and sunset drinks.
+If you don’t have your own transport there are still plenty of tours and transfer options to choose from including the base walk and sunset drinks.

 For more adventure